Frequently Asked Questions

 VIAAS is extremely secure.
-Captured video is encrypted and digitally signed on the MicroSD card, and it remains encrypted in motion and when stored in the VideoVault hosted in VIAAS's secure cloud.
+Captured video is stored on the MicroSD card then transferred via SSL to the VideoVault hosted in VIAAS's secure cloud.
 The images can be viewed over a HTTPS connection.

 Most importantly, the cameras do not connect directly to your network and therefore do not expose your network to external threats.
 Instead, cameras connect directly to the VIAAS service authenticate themselves.
 This outbound connection model prevents a huge class of security issues faced by facilities based solutions where end users connect directly to your video archive.

 During normal operation VIAAS records video data in small, short spurts, and only when important activity occurs in that location.
 Without Bandwidth Shaping, or when you are live streaming, this data is immediately transmitted over the broadband connection.
 VIAAS video requires as little as 512kbps of "upstream" bandwidth (from camera to the cloud) plus some overhead, so the minimum required bandwidth to support live streaming is about 600kbps.
 This can be shared by multiple cameras with Bandwidth Shaping enabled.

 The VIAAS application needs enough bandwidth to smoothly stream video from the VIAAS Secure Cloud to your browser or mobile device.
 For best experience, you should have greater than 1mbps of download bandwidth.

 VIAAS cameras capture representative images as well as full video of every important object that passes the camera.
 The images are aggressively compressed so viewing them requires very little bandwidth.
 Most of the real-time interaction between camera and service, and between service and your browser, is accomplished through these smaller images.
 Very little data has to be moved around until you select the video segment you want to look at - which translates into a fast user interface.